Darwin, Northern Territory: Military

-The military presence that is maintained both within Darwin, and the wider Northern Territory, is a substantial source of employment.
+The military presence in both Darwin and the wider Northern Territory is a substantial source of employment and identity.
 On 16 November 2011, Prime Minister Julia Gillard and President Barack Obama announced that the United States would station troops in Australia for the first time since World War II.
-The agreement between the United States and Australia would involve a contingent of 250 Marines arriving in Darwin in 2012, with the total number rising to a maximum of 2,500 troops by 2017 on six-month rotations as well as a supporting air element including F-22 Raptors, F-35 Joint Strike Fighters and KC-135 refuellers.
-China and Indonesia have expressed concern about the decision.
-Some analysts have argued that an expanded U.S. presence could pose a threat to security.

-Gillard announced that the first 200 U.S. Marines had arrived in Darwin from Hawaii on late 3 April 2012.
-In 2013, further news of other expansion vectors was aired in US media, with no comment or confirmation from Australian authorities.
-The agreement between the two governments remains hidden from public scrutiny.
-Marine numbers based in Darwin increased to more than 1,150 troops by 2014.
+The agreement between the U.S. and Australia would involve a contingent of 250 Marines arriving in Darwin in 2012, with the total number rising to a maximum of 2,500 troops by 2017 on six-month rotations as well as a supporting air element including F-22 Raptors, F-35 Joint Strike Fighters and KC-135 refuellers.
+China and Indonesia have expressed concern about the announcement.
+Some analysts, such as Sam Roggeveen have argued that an expanded U.S. presence could pose a threat to security.
+Gillard announced that the first 200 U.S. Marines had arrived in Darwin from Hawaii on 3 April 2012.
+In 2013, further news of other expansion vectors aired in U.S. media, with no comment or confirmation from Australian authorities.
+The full extent of the details of the agreement between the two governments is not available to the public.
+Marine numbers based in Darwin increased to more than 1,150 by 2014.
 In a 2019 telephone survey of local residents, 51% of respondents had positive feelings about the U.S. troop presence, with 6% responding negatively.
-In late 2021, the US Department of Defense signed a contract to create a 300 e6l fuel storage facility at East Arm.
+In late 2021, the U.S. Department of Defense signed a contract to create a 300 e6l fuel storage facility at East Arm.

 Darwin hosts biennial multi-nation exercises named "Pitch Black"; in 2014 this involved military personnel from Australia, New Zealand, Singapore, Thailand, United Arab Emirates, and the United States.